UltraShape Review: Uses, Effectiveness, Safety, Cost

 - Do exercise and eat healthy after the treatment.

-- Don’t drink alcohol and avoid fatty meals while undergoing the treatment.
+- Don’t drink alcohol and avoid fatty meals while undergoing treatment.

 It’s important to avoid unrealistic expectations from Ultrashape, Dr. Gorodisky advised.